 Of course, Pampelonne beach has been the crown jewel of beaches in the St Tropez area ever since it appeared in the And God Created Woman movie.
 To this day, it’s one of the most iconic places in France.
 Most of the beach – about three quarters – is public and free of charge, the other part is home to numerous beach clubs.
 In recent years, however, the many luxury concessions have damaged the environment.
 Therefore in 2019, in order to give the sand dunes a necessary break, the number of beach clubs has been decreased from 27 to 23.
 Some classic clubs, such as family-friendly Les Jumeaux, had to make room for more luxurious hang-outs such as the sparkling new Byblos Beach.
 Other legends, such as Club 55, stood the test of time.
 Expect to pay anywhere from €40-€70 for a sunbed.
 If you’re looking for a tranquil club, then we’d recommend the Indie Beach and Tropicana Beach clubs at the southernmost point of Pampelonne beach in St Tropez.

-Feet in the sand at Pampelonne beach sure is one of the essential things to do in St Tropez.
+Feet in the sand at Pampelonne, probably the most famous beach in France, is one of the essential things to do in St Tropez.
 However, if you’re not into the beach club scene, here are some more low-key suggestions nearby:

 - Plage de la Bouillabaisse is a sandy public beach with clear waters, all necessary facilities and a handful of restaurants that rent out sunbeds and umbrellas.

 - Plage des Salins offers a wide public beach, again with soft sand and the clearest waters.
 And just up north from this beach, you’ll find Plage de la Moutte in a scenic sandy cove.

 - Family-oriented Plage de Gigaro in La Croix-Valmer, with its golden sands and picturesque coves.